 1. The Blue Period

 This period is characterized by Picasso's use of the color blue and by his own depression caused by the death of his close friend, Carlos Casagemas.
-Picasso said “When I realized Casagemas was dead, I started to paint in blue.”
+Picasso said, “When I realized Casagemas was dead, I started to paint in blue.”

-The Picasso Museum has three brilliant paintings (shown below) from that oeuvre: Picasso's 1901 Self Portrait (which marks the beginning of the Blue Period), the 1904 La Celestine, and the 1901 haunting Death of Casagemas.
-They are mesmerizing, so allot time to be mesmerized.
+The Picasso Museum has three brilliant paintings (shown below) from that oeuvre: Picasso's Self Portrait (which marked the beginning of the Blue Period), La Celestine, and the haunting Death of Casagemas.
+They are mesmerizing pieces, so allot time to be mesmerized.